galaxyproject/training-material/topics/contributing/tutorials/create-new-tutorial-content/tutorial.md

 ## **Key points** box

-This last box of the tutorial is automatically filled with the take-home messages defined in the metadata
+This last box of the tutorial is automatically created with the take-home messages defined in the topic's metadata

 To render the boxes correctly, the syntax needs to be correct.
 If it doesn't work, have a look at similar tutorials and get inspiration.